-A good indicator the weight you're using is too light is if you feel like you could do infinite amounts of reps without taking a break.
+A good indicator that the weight you're using is too light is if you feel like you could do infinite amounts of reps without taking a break.
 While this may be great for your confidence, it's not going to help you build muscle.
-Common signs the weight you're lifting is too heavy are poor form and being unable to perform the designated sets and reps.
+Common signs the weight you're lifting is too heavy are poor form and being unable to perform the designated number of sets and reps.

-To help you get the most out of your strength sessions, you first need to know what your weightlifting goal is.
-Are you lifting for strength endurance, maximal muscle growth (hypertrophy), or maximal strength?
+If you've already built a solid base of strength and are interested in pursuing more advanced strength goals, you can use this method to determine how heavy you should be lifting.
+First, you need to know what your goal is: Are you lifting for strength endurance, maximal muscle growth (hypertrophy), or maximal strength?
 From there, you'll be able to determine how much weight you should be lifting, along with the optimal set and rep range.

 First, determine the heaviest weight you can lift for three to five reps of a given exercise.
 For example, to figure out the weight you should be using for a barbell back squat, first figure out the heaviest weight you can lift with proper form for three to five reps.

 |Strength Endurance||Maximal Muscle Growth (Hypertrophy)||Maximal Strength|